EveronLife/EveronLife/.github/CONTRIBUTING.md

 # Contribution Guidelines

-Welcome and thanks for your Interest in contributing to EveronLife.
+Welcome and thanks for your interest in contributing to EveronLife.
 This is a set of guidelines to help us and you to contribute to the project.
 Contributions can occur in many different ways.

-## What should I know before I get started?

-// TODO

 ## Development process